josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🍉_Palestine/🧊_managed_cruelty.md

 Institutionally responsible.

-But the test is material: are people fed, treated, protected, heard, free to move, free to rebuild, and politically sovereign?
+But the test is material:

+Are people fed?

+Are people treated?

+Are people protected?

+Are people heard?

+Are people free to move?

+Are people free to rebuild?

+Are people politically sovereign?

 If not, the management language is not proof of seriousness.